Shveta625/java-learning-shveta/README.md

 MULTI-THREADING TASK #3

-For Word count task, run WordCount as java application.
+For Word count task,
+Run MULTI-THREADING TASK #2 (WikiToLocal), then run WordCount as java application.
 Time taken to calculate and write words with their corresponding count to txt files is 0.317 seconds.